maxlebedev/maleficer/README.md

         * if its 2 squares away, player moves into, flame overreaches
         * might want to wait onthe NPC rework
     - Weaken X. Deals -X damage
+    - Giant spider thing that leaps at you, with an AOE dmg on land
 ## UX
     - one-turn-per-square moving projectiles
     - use that M icon